Skip to Content

 The best movies of 2024 so far

-Despite predictions that the domestic box office would take a huge hit in 2024 thanks to the Writers Guild of America and Screen Actors Guild-American Federation of Television and Radio Artists strikes that dominated much of the second half of 2023, the movie business seems to be chugging along just fine thus far.
+Despite predictions that the domestic box office would take a huge hit in 2024 thanks to the Writers Guild of America and Screen Actors Guild strikes that dominated much of the second half of 2023, the movie business seems to be chugging along just fine thus far.

-While it’s certainly satisfying to see that Hollywood is still very much capable of churning out some major blockbusters in this new, post-strike world, these big films aren’t the only great things the film industry has delivered in 2024.
-In fact, there have been a slew of films in these first four months that have stood out for their themes, storytelling, and cinematography.
+While it’s certainly satisfying to see that Hollywood is still very much capable of churning out some major blockbusters in this new, post-strike world, these big movies aren’t the only offerings worth watching in 2024.
+There have been a slew of films in these first seven months that have stood out for their themes, storytelling, and cinematography.

-Using data from Metacritic on the best films of 2024 so far, Stacker ranked the top 20 by Metascore, as of April 21, 2024.
+Using data from Metacritic, Stacker ranked the top 25 movies of 2024 so far by Metascore, as of July 14.
 To qualify for the list, the films must have been released in the U.S. in 2024 and have at least seven reviews from critics.
 Ties were broken by Metacritic’s internal weighting system.
 IMDb user ratings were provided for popular reception context.

-From intimate concert films like “Ryuichi Sakamoto: Opus” to sexy sports stories like “Challengers” and socially relevant horror movies like “In Flames,” read on to find out what’s stood out most this year.
-Be sure to come back throughout the next few months as the list, and this year in memorable cinema, continues to develop.
+From romantic black comedies like Richard Linklater’s “Hit Man” to sexy sports stories like “Challengers” and moody and unsettling horror movies like “I Saw the TV Glow,” read on to find out what’s stood out to critics the most this year.
+Be sure to come back every month as the ranking—and this year in memorable cinema—continues to develop.

 Rich Polk // Getty Images for SRH